angr/angr-doc/examples.md

 you can also find the solution from the FireEye [here](https://www.fireeye.com/content/dam/fireeye-www/global/en/blog/threat-research/flareon/2015solution5.pdf)

+### ReverseMe example: 0ctf 2016 - momo

+Author: Fish Wang (github: @ltfish), ocean (github: @ocean1)

+This challenge is a [movfuscated](https://github.com/xoreaxeaxeax/movfuscator) binary.
+To find the correct password after exploring the binary with Qira it is possible to understand how to find the places in the binary where every character is checked using capstone and using angr to load the [binary](./examples/0ctf_momo/solve.py) and bruteforce the single characters of the flag.
+Be aware that the [script](./examples/0ctf_momo/solve.py) is really slow.

 ### CrackMe example: Layer7 CTF 2015 - Windows challenge OnlyOne